Getting a Low Interest Rate

 A rate "lock" or "commitment" is a promise from the lender to freeze a specific interest rate and a specific number of points for you for a specified period while your application is processed.
 This means your interest rate can't get higher during the application process.

-While there are various lengths of rate lock periods (from 15 to 60 days), the extended spans are typically more expensive.
-A lender may agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.
+Although there may be a choice of rate lock periods (from 15 to 60 days), the extended spans are generally more expensive.
+A lender can agree to hold an interest rate and points for a longer span of time, like sixty days, but in exchange, the rate (and sometimes points) will be more than that of a rate lock of fewer days.

-In addition to opting for the shorter rate lock period, there are more ways you can attain the best rate.
-A bigger down payment will get you a lower interest rate, since you'll be starting out with a good deal of equity.
-You might choose to pay points to lower your rate for the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to bring the rate down over the term of the loan.
-You'll pay more up front, but you'll come out ahead in the long run.
+There are other ways to get a better rate, besides agreeing to a shorter rate lock period.
+A bigger down payment will give you a better interest rate, since you will have a good deal of equity at the start.
+You can pay points to lower your interest rate over the loan term, meaning you pay more initially.
+One strategy that makes financial sense for some is to pay points to improve the interest rate over the life of the loan.
+You'll pay more initially, but you will save money in the long run.